finos/open-source-readiness/docs/bok/Artifacts/DLP-Software.md

 This article describes how DLP software works in the enterprise, focusing on firewalls, and how this can be a barrier to contributing to open source.

-For more details on how to effectively contribute to open source given these constraints, please see the article about [contribution and DLP](../Activities/Level-3/DLP)
+For more details on how to effectively contribute to open source given these constraints, please see the article about [Publication](../Activities/Level-3/Publication)

 ## Further Reading